gradle/gradle/subprojects/docs/src/docs/release/notes.md

         main.cpp.lib library: 'foo'
     }

-#### Changed source set of CUnit sources
+#### Changes to CUnit configuration DSL

-The C language source set for CUnit test sources has been renamed from 'cunit' to 'c'.
+* The C language source set for CUnit test sources has been renamed from 'cunit' to 'c'.
+This means that by convention Gradle will look for test sources in `src/<test-suite-name>/c`.
+* The CUnit test suite components are created via model rules, and must be configured via model rules:

+    model {
+        testSuites {
+            helloTest {
+                binaries.all {
+                    lib library: "cunit", linkage: "static"
+                }
+            }
+        }
+    }

+* The source set for a test suite component is created via model rules, and must be configured via model rules:

+    model {
+        sources {
+            variantTest {
+                c {
+                    lib sources.hello.c
+                    lib sources.helloTest.cunitLauncher
+                }
+            }
+        }
+    }

 ### Changes to incubating Java language plugins